projecttacoma/fqm-execution/README.md

-const measureReports = await Calculator.calculateMeasureReports(measureBundle, patientBundles, options, valueSetCache); // Get individual FHIR MeasureReports for each patient const gapsInCare = await Calculator.calculateGapsInCare(measureBundle, patientBundles, options, valueSetCache); // Get gaps in care for each patient, if present const dataRequirements = Calculator.calculateDataRequirements(measureBundle); // Get data requirements for a given measure (in a bundle)
+const measureReports = await Calculator.calculateMeasureReports(measureBundle, patientBundles, options, valueSetCache); // Get individual FHIR MeasureReports for each patient const gapsInCare = await Calculator.calculateGapsInCare(measureBundle, patientBundles, options, valueSetCache); // Get gaps in care for each patient, if present const dataRequirements = Calculator.calculateDataRequirements(measureBundle); // Get data requirements for a given measure (in a bundle) const queryInfo = Calculator.calculateQueryInfo(measureBundle); // Get detailed query info for all statements in a meaasure
 ```

 #### Require